-In order to achieve our biodiversity goals, we have developed criteria that indicate whether activities are eligible for investment by ASN Bank.
+In order to achieve our biodiversity goals, we have developed criteria that indicate whether activities1 are eligible for our investments.
 A clear description of these activities is important for a proper understanding of our sustainability policy.
-For the sake of completeness: this Policy Paper only discusses ASN Bank's sustainability policy for biodiversity, and not all of the other aspects that ASN Bank also assesses, such as human rights and climate change.
+For the sake of completeness: this Policy Paper only discusses our sustainability policy for biodiversity, and not all of the other aspects that we also assess, such as human rights and climate change.